harshrathee7/XXE---XML-external-entity-/README.md

  ### XML entities ?

-- XML entities are a way of representing an item of data within an XML document
-- It is built-in entities in xml like <; and >; user for less that and grater then in xml
+XML entities are a way of representing an item of data within an XML document.It is built-in entities in xml like <; and >; user for less that and grater then in xml
    example: <Product Id>

 ### Type of entities:

-- Internal - entities define within local DTD. the main purpose of the internal entity is to transfer same content again and again like the name of org. lwe can define any where to call the txt and insert the value ex: <!ENTITY foo “bar”> <product>&foo;</product>. make sure entity must be close.
+->Internal - entities define within local DTD. the main purpose of the internal entity is to transfer same content again and again like the name of org. lwe can define any where to call the txt and insert the value                ex: <!ENTITY foo “bar”> <product>&foo;</product>. make sure entity must be close.

-- external - declared outside of local DTD ex: <!ENTITY foo SYSTEM “file:///etc/passwd>. but we use two entity one is internal to call data and other is external entity to fatch data from the system.
+-> external - declared outside of local DTD ex: <!ENTITY foo SYSTEM “file:///etc/passwd>. but we use two entity one is internal to call data and other is external entity to fatch data from the system.

-- parameter - declared into the parameter based entities <!
+-> parameter - declared into the parameter based entities <!
 ENTITY % name “entity_value”>

 ### Document type definition(DTD):